rosell-dk/webp-express/README.txt

 = I am on a Windows server =
 Good news!
 It should work now, thanks to a guy that calls himself lwxbr.
 At least on XAMPP 7.3.1, Windows 10. https://github.com/rosell-dk/webp-express/pull/213.

+= I am on a Litespeed server =
+You do not have to do anything special for it to work on a Litespeed server.
+You should be able to use WebP Express in any operation mode (1).

+For best performance, I however recommend that you choose `CDN friendly` mode and use the `LiteSpeed Cache` plugin for page caching. `LiteSpeed Cache` can be set up to maintain separate page caches for browsers that supports webp and browsers that don't.
+The setup was kindly shared and explained in detail by ribeiroeder here: https://github.com/rosell-dk/webp-express/issues/433

+(1) It is a while since I last checked if the .htaccess rules in the "Varied image responses" operation mode works on Litespeed so I am not 100% certain that they still do.
+I hope to get around to test again soon and have Litespeed added to the test setup.

 = I am using Jetpack =
 If you install Jetpack and enable the "Speed up image load times" then Jetpack will alter the HTML such that images are pointed to their CDN.